Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 2.6.1 =
+* Fix a bug that jumped to the top of the page when using iframe forms.

 = 2.6.0 =
 * Update validation script to work better on older browsers.